microsoft/azure-pipelines-yaml/design/environment.md

 ## Defining environments

-Environment is composed of **groups of resources**.
-For example, a **production** environment composed with a farm of **web** servers, **database** clusters, and other services.
+Environment at its simplest form is just a string.
+The pipeline can discover and register the environment.
 By defining the environment in Azure DevOps, you describe where the code gets deployed.
 Deployments are created when the pipeline job deploys a new version of the code to the environment.

-Environment at its simplest form is just a string.
-The pipeline can discover and register the environment.
-Each time a job is run with above data, the deployment will be recorded against the environment.

 For example,